 SBITA Liability - \$52,475 has been recorded as intangible right-to-use software arrangements in capital assets.
 Due to the implementation of GASB Statement No. 96, these arrangements for core network products and Geographic Information System technology (GIS) met the criteria of a SBITA; thus, requiring it to be recorded by the District as intangible assets and a SBITA liability.
 These assets will be amortized over the lease terms of three years.
 There are no residual value guarantees in the arrangement provisions.
-The core network software arrangement will end in 2026 and the GIS software arrangement will end in 2024.
+The core network software arrangement will end in 2026 and the GIS software arrangement ended in 2024.
+There are no principal and interest payments due as of 2024.